TheTigerII/Radar-UREx/Userguide.md

    timestamped `calibrationoutput` output default; pass `--no-classification` when that is not wanted.
 Raw ADC recording is disabled unless `--raw-output` is explicitly given.
-6. When enabled, runs the trained CNN after 48 consecutive valid tracked frames, displays `DRONE`, `NOT_DRONE`, or `UNKNOWN`, and saves the calibrated probability.
+6. When enabled, runs the trained CNN after 48 valid feature steps for one continuously owned tracked target, or the fixed range gate in dedicated rotor mode.
+It displays `DRONE`, `NOT_DRONE`, or `UNKNOWN` and saves the calibrated probability.
 7. Starts `startup.py` with direct serial radar control and direct UDP DCA1000 control.
 8. Stops hardware control before capture when the duration expires or Ctrl+C